 Orchard is a tiny village located in the state of Nebraska.
 With a population of 355 people and just one neighborhood, Orchard is the 169th largest community in Nebraska.
-Much of the housing stock in Orchard was built prior to World War II, making it one of the older and more historic villages in the country.
+Orchard has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-Unlike some villages, Orchard isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Orchard are a mix of both white- and blue-collar jobs.
+Orchard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Orchard is a village of sales and office workers, managers and transportation and shipping workers.
 There are especially a lot of people living in Orchard who work in office and administrative support (22.89%), management occupations (18.67%) and sales jobs (7.83%).

 Setting & Lifestyle